universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 Behavioral Segmentation will be used in release to be better able to personalize recommendations based on player behavior.

-eg A social player will be recommended to join large casual teams and purchase low skill requirement characters, whereas a competive player will be recommended to join a smaller more hardcore team and purchase high skill requirement characters.
+eg A social player will be recommended to join large casual teams and purchase low skill requirement characters, whereas a competitive player will be recommended to join a smaller more hardcore team and purchase high skill requirement characters.

 Player analytics will be gathered starting in the Alpha milestone through to Live and will allow driving behavioral segmentation.